 Although post boosting (same as ‘promoting a post’) may not always be the best type of Facebook ad for ecommerce companies, or any kind of business really, it can be a useful tool in engaging with existing followers and audiences beyond your followers.

-In this guide, we’ll cover the basics of post boosting, the best post boosting strategies that make it worth it today, and how to automate post boosting.
+In this guide, we’ll cover the basics of promoting a post, the best post promoting strategies that make it worth it today, and how to automate post boosting.

-Go to your Facebook Page and find the post you want to boost.
+Go to your Facebook Page and find the post you want to promote.
 You should see a “Boost Post” button at the bottom of the post.

 2. Select your advertising objective